Characters and Character Development: 8

 Anyway, for this series, the episode was “Changes.”
 What a silly title.
 “Changes.”
 But it got me the best results since testing out my new television series-finding technique: Teleporting Margarita Boi.
 Obviously once you see a four-second scene with Teleporting Margarita Boi, you must watch the show.
 Them’s the rules.

-As it turns out, Teleporting Margarita Boi, or Five as he’s actually known, is a bit of a Mary Sue and not nearly as interesting as his brief Margarita-wielding stint implies (though we will get to that in due time, I assure you).
+As it turns out, Teleporting Margarita Boi is a bit of a Mary Sue and not nearly as interesting as his brief Margarita-wielding stint implies (though we will get to that in due time, I assure you).
 However, the rest of the show more than makes up for the minor disappointment.

 The introduction is one of the stronger points in the series, but while I might normally use that as a passive-aggressive jibe at how quickly the series goes downhill, here it’s a sincere compliment.
 The style and delivery is charming and does enough to introduce the characters while not giving too much of them away.
 It holds up better for subsequent viewings because after you get to know these characters, the more mundane or seemingly clumsy moments speak to their deeper flaws and personality traits.
 The aesthetic style of the show gives some of the characters a sort of artificiality, but that’s very much intentional.
 It’s most noticeable with Diego and Klaus, both of whom are overt caricatures, but even within the first episode, we see that their external personae are hiding deeper issues — issues we soon find all of the main characters share.